gleisonsdm/Kuifje-Documentation/Chapter 06/Conditionals.md

 ## IF Internal Choice

-The if command can be used to chose values hidden from the adversary.
+The “if” command can be used to choose values hidden from the adversary.
 The syntax is similar to Python, except that it returns a value, and is an unique command (such as a ternary operator in other languages).

 #